-The Savin scale is a common measure that ranges from normal hair density to a bald crown (very rare).
-It's helpful in documenting female pattern baldness, a condition your doctor might call androgenic alopecia.
+Yes.
+Doctors use the Savin scale.
+It ranges from normal hair density to a bald crown, which is rare.
+The scale helps document female pattern baldness, a condition your doctor might call androgenic alopecia.
 You probably know it as male pattern baldness, but it affects about 30 million American women.
-Experts think genetics and aging play a role in androgenic alopecia, along with the hormonal changes of menopause.
-Hair may become thin all over, with the greatest loss along the center of the scalp.
-A receding hairline is very rare in women.
+Experts think genes and aging play a role, along with the hormonal changes of menopause.
+Your hair could thin all over, with the greatest loss along the center of the scalp.

-The thyroid is a butterfly-shaped gland at the front of the neck.
-It produces hormones that regulate many processes throughout the body.
-If the gland makes too much or too little thyroid hormone, the hair growth cycle may falter.
-But hair loss is rarely the only sign of a thyroid problem.
-Other symptoms include weight gain or loss, feeling extremely tired, very dry skin or eczema, sensitivity to cold or heat, and changes in heart rate.
+This butterfly-shaped gland at the front of your neck pumps out chemicals that keep your body humming along.
+If it makes too much or too little thyroid hormone, your hair growth cycle might take a hit.
+But thinner locks are rarely the only sign of a thyroid problem.
+You might lose or gain weight, become sensitive to cold or heat, or notice changes in your heart rate.

-Women with polycystic ovary syndrome (PCOS) have a chronic hormonal imbalance.
-The body makes higher levels of androgens than expected.
-This often causes extra hair to sprout on the face and body, while hair on the scalp grows thinner.
+If you have polycystic ovary syndrome (PCOS), your hormones are always out of whack.
+Your body makes more male hormones, or androgen, than it should.
+This can cause extra hair to sprout on your face and body while the hair on your head thins out.
 PCOS can also lead to ovulation problems, acne, and weight gain.
 But sometimes thinning hair is the only obvious sign.

-When ringworm affects the scalp, the fungus triggers a distinct pattern of hair loss -- itchy, round bald patches.
-Bald areas can appear scaly and red.
-Ringworm of the scalp is treated with antifungal medication.
-The fungus is easily spread by direct contact, so family members should be checked for symptoms, too.
+When the ringworm fungus affects your scalp, it triggers a distinct hair loss pattern -- itchy, round bald patches.
+They might also look scaly and red.
+Your doctor will treat it with antifungal medication.
+It’s easy to spread by direct contact, so check your family members for symptoms, too.

-A little known side effect of birth control pills is the potential for hair loss.
-The hormones that suppress ovulation can cause hair to thin in some women, particularly those with a family history of hair loss.
-Sometimes hair loss begins when you stop taking the pill.
+The hormones that suppress ovulation could cause your hair to thin.
+It’s more likely if you have a family history of hair loss.
+It might happen when you stop taking the pill.
 Other drugs linked to hair loss include blood thinners and medicines that treat high blood pressure, heart disease, arthritis, and depression.